 While I cut through the Litelok X1 much more quickly than the Abus Super Extreme 2500 in my conventional test, it still required 2 discs to beat the Litelok X1.
 And that’s the most important thing, as few thieves will be prepared to change a disc mid-theft.

 It’s not as big as the Abus Super Extreme 2500, but there should still be enough internal space to lock most bikes.
-Plus, it comes with a functional frame mount, or you can buy a belt strap separately.
+Plus, it comes with a couple of frame mount options, or you can buy a belt strap separately.

 And it’s actually 22% lighter than the Abus Super Extreme 2500 (4.5 cans of Coke compared to 6), so even if you decide to throw it in a bag, you’re not going to feel it as much when you’re carrying around.